top of page

 Regulatory Information

-This regulatory information provides you with information about Concept Capital Group AG (hereinafter referred to as «Concept Capital» or «Asset Manager»), our measures to avoid assets without contact and dormant assets, the financial services we offer and the associated risks, how we deal with conflicts of interest, compensations and the initiation of mediation proceedings before the Ombudsman's Office as well as the data protection declaration.
+This information brochure provides you with information about Concept Capital Group AG (hereinafter referred to as «Concept Capital» or «Asset Manager»), our measures to avoid assets without contact and dormant assets, the financial services we offer and the associated risks, how we deal with conflicts of interest, compensations and the initiation of mediation proceedings before the Ombudsman's Office as well as the data protection declaration.
+The information in this brochure may change from time to time.
+The latest version of this brochure can be accessed at any time at www.conceptcapital.world.

 We inform you about the costs and fees of the financial services offered in the respective appendix to our asset management agreement.